Crohn’s Disease & Ulcerative Colitis: A Guide for Parents

 - Certain medications may need to be taken during the school day.

-- Plan to establish a Section 504 plan or individualized education program (IEP) for your child.
-Section 504 of the Rehabilitation Act of 1973 provides that disabled students cannot be denied benefits of any public program including education.
-Within an IEP, your child can benefit from special “accommodations” that help to improve the quality of his or her educational experience and ensure social interaction with other students.
+- Establish a Section 504 plan for your child.
+Within a 504 plan your child can benefit from special “accommodations” that help to improve the quality of his or her educational experience and ensure social interaction with other students.
 (See “School accommodations”)

 - Requesting a meeting with administrators and teachers to discuss the illness and your child’s needs is a proactive way of dealing with potential future issues caused by IBD.